 My iPhone Is Still Dimming!

-Although it’s unlikely, your iPhone could still get dimmer after Auto-Brightness and Night Shift have been turned off.
+Although it’s unlikely, your iPhone could still get dimmer after Auto-Brightness, Night Shift, and Low Power Mode have been turned off.
 A software problem or a hardware problem could be the reason why your iPhone keeps dimming.

 The steps below will walk you through some basic software troubleshooting steps and help you find a repair option if your iPhone is broken!